Uncategorized

 Illustration of scam salesman with contract

-It doesn’t matter how savvy you think your parents are – one day, as they age, they will targeted by a scam salesman.
+It doesn’t matter how savvy you think your parents are – as they age they will targeted by scam salesmen.
 I’m not talking faceless internet crime here but scam salesmen who turn on the charm and manage to get old folk to sign on the dotted line before they know what they’re doing.
 With a little effort you can help to prevent your loved ones from becoming victims.

 We’ve all read reports about rogue traders, door-to-door salesmen and con artists but somehow we all think that we’d be wise enough to spot them.
 Sadly this is not the case and there are sophisticated pension, financial and ‘contract’ scams, including things like equity release, which are just on the right side of legal but still fall firmly under the ‘rip-off’ category.
 I am of course writing from experience.